ENTERING IS SIMPLE...

 Align your brand with this global celebration, honouring brand development and rebranding.
 We have a number of sponsorship options available to you.
 Call us to find out more.

-Andrew Thomas, publishing editor of Transform Magazine and Awards
+Andrew Thomas, Publisher of Transform magazine and Founder of the Transform Awards

 call: +44 (0)20 3950 5356